 Today this building is home to the A.R.E.
 Health Center & Spa, offering many of the holistic services originally available through the hospital with therapies such as chiropractic adjustments, massage, castor oil packs, hydrotherapy, and much more, with many upper level rooms offering an ocean view.

-The Cayce/Miller Café (featuring Leaping Lizard), the Gladys Davis Turner porch, and the Copeland Dining Room all exist in this building as a place for students, visitors, members, and staff to gather and enjoy lively conversation over healthy food with a spectacular ocean view.
+The Cayce/Miller Café (featuring Cafe67), the Gladys Davis Turner porch, and the Copeland Dining Room all exist in this building as a place for students, visitors, members, and staff to gather and enjoy lively conversation over healthy food with a spectacular ocean view.